ekoepcke/ekoepcke.github.io/_pages/about.md

 Prior to graduate school, I was a research assistant at the [Brookings Institution](https://www.brookings.edu/) in Washington, DC.
 I hold a B.S. from the University of Wisconsin-Madison and was born and raised in Minneapolis, MN.

-I am currently on the job market and I am exclusively pursuing private sector opportunities as an Economist or Data/Applied Scientist.
+I am currently on the job market and I am pursuing job opportunities as an Economist or Data/Applied Scientist.
 I have excellent training in causal inference and designing/implementing experiments and surveys.
-I have conducted research in academia, and both the public and private sector, and have communicated research findings to parties with diverse backgrounds and technical expertise.
+I have conducted research in academia, and both the public and private sector, and have communicated research and public policy findings to parties with diverse backgrounds and technical expertise.

 You can find my resume [here](https://ekoepcke.github.io/files/KoepckeResume.pdf) and my CV [here](https://ekoepcke.github.io/files/KoepckeCV.pdf).
 Feel free to contact me via [email](mailto:eric_koepcke@berkeley.edu).